brejdol/networkundertaker/_posts/2023-04-17-Shortest-Path-Bridging-part-8.md

 SPF Path count: 9
 ```

-This command gives use the resulting paths of the current shortest path forwarding tree calculations in your local node.
+This command "show spb isis spf bvlan <bvlan-id>" gives use the resulting paths of the current shortest path forwarding tree calculations in your local node.
 We see the destination + its BMAC, and the next hop node + its BMAC, the SPB total metric for the path, and the total number of hops until the traffic reaches its destination.

 **Checking the configuration**